enstn/Rust_Hangman/README.md

 - chars already guessed by user is stored and shown
 - a lot of println!(" ") for terminal aesthetics
 - hangman ascii arts hell yeahhh
-- linear congruential generator for "random" number generation
+- [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) for "random" number generation

+### 1.5

 - even more ascii art yay
 - option for multiple rounds
+- dictionary extension

 [^1]: can`t remember the exact time line anymore.